Research and Policies for Cancer Prevention

 Cancer is the second leading cause of death in the U.S. and one of the most costly health conditions.
 Cancer prevention involves more than just our individual choices.
 Public policies can make it easier – or harder – for people to make decisions that support their health.
 By advocating for federal policies that support cancer prevention and research, AICR is helping all Americans to lead healthy lifestyles.

-We work toward this goal by focusing on four federal priority policy areas that are important for helping people make informed choices to reduce their cancer risk and improve cancer survival.
+We work toward this goal by focusing on key federal priority policy areas that are important for helping people make informed choices to reduce their cancer risk and improve cancer survival.

 - Nutrition labels and information that make it easier to identify healthy options